YC-Coder-Chen/Tang-Poetry-Generator/README.md

 Model training
 ------------

 User can modify the [train_model.py](/train_model.py) and run the file to train your own model.
-More specific details are provided in the file.
+The default optimizer is "sgd", users can also change the optimizer to "adam" or other optimizers supported by MXNET in the [modeling.py](/modeling.py).
+More specific parameters details are provided in the file.
 Below is the setting parameters for the trained one-layer LSTM model.

 ```
 model_ind, num_hiddens, num_layer, bidirectional = "LSTM", 360, 1, False